tyler-lloyd/wg-overlay/README.md

 This service's potential is met when the underlying network between nodes has scaling limitations around routing (e.g. route tables in Azure) or it is desired to have cluster traffic be encrypted between nodes over the network.

-## Limitations
+## Limitations/TODO

-- currently, it is assumed the node CIDR will not be using a prefix shorter than `/16` and not be in the `100.64.0.0/16` range.
-Therefore to keep the overlay IP management as simple as possible, the network service keeps the lower 2 octects from the IPv4 node IP and changes the first two to the default overlay subnet mask `100.64`.
+- To keep the overlay IPAM as simple as possible, each node's WireGuard IP is computed by taking the lower two octets of the `spec.hostIP` and merging it with the mask of `100.64.0.0/16` by default.
+It is assumed the node CIDR will not be using a prefix shorter than `/16` and not be in the `100.64.0.0/16` range.
+- Does not remove reference to old peer if a key is rotated.
+If a node rotates its keys then all nodes will add this as a new peer, leaving a stale reference in its list of peers.
+The new peer will still work as expected as the endpoint will move to the new public key.
+- No cleanup of peers that do no exist in the cluster.
+Each node assumes the metadata for every peer is in the cluster via annotations on the nodes or will eventually be added for new nodes.
+There could be a case where a node is deleted and a controller on another node crashes at the same time which would prevent the deleted node from being removed as a peer.
+- Logging in the controller is leftover from kubebuilder and is not in a great format (and continues to have development mode turned on).
+- Still lingering init-container for installing wireguard if needed (assumed apt based package management).
+Won't be needed for any systems using kernel 5.6+ or have already installed wireguard on their hosts.